Counselling workshops and groups

 This Group is offered in-person

 Who this group is for: This support group is designed for Autistic students with official or self-diagnosis.
-The hope is to a provide a safe space for members to connect, validate, inform and support each other in areas of mutual interest, while creating a place to explore the unique challenges and gifts that adults on the spectrum face.
+Students who are curious about whether they are Autistic are also welcome to join.
+The hope is that it will provide a safe space for members to connect, validate, inform and support each other in areas of mutual interest, while creating a place to explore the unique challenges and experiences that Autistic adults live with on a daily basis.
+Students are invited to show up "as they are" without any expectation to mask, talk, contribute to discussions, etc. unless you choose to.
+You'll be welcome to move around, stim, and make yourself feel as safe and comfortable as you can in ways that work for you.

 Topics covered: Some topics may include masking, communication, relationships, identity, emotions, etc. The possibilities will be as unique as the members of the group!

 Group Details: To register please call SCC reception.
-The group facilitator/counsellor will contact you directly to arrange a time for a short intake session and will then determine group dates and time based on availability of the majority.
+The group facilitator/counsellor will contact you directly to arrange a time for a short intake session and will then determine group dates and time based on availability of the majority of interested members.

 Sessions: The group will run for 6 consecutive weeks and each gathering will be 90 minutes in length.
-It is a “closed group” meaning that once the group begins with the first gathering, no new members will be able to join.
+It is a “closed group” meaning that once the group has met for the first gathering it will be closed to new members joining.

 Reviews: see what other students are saying about this group